MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

   - enduser
 ---

-# Overview of process mining
+# Process mining overview

 Process mining capabilities allow you to gain a better understanding of your business processes so you can optimize them.
-They can be a key driver in making intelligent, day-today improvements on every level.
+They can be a key driver in making intelligent, day-to-day improvements on every level.
 You can discover and model processes for which you have data readily available, giving you an X-ray visualization of what goes on in your organization.
 In addition, you can standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

-Process mining capabilities allow you to discover inefficiencies in organization-wide processes.
+With process mining capabilities, you can discover inefficiencies in organization-wide processes.
 They enable you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
-You'll get maps of your processes with data and metrics to recognize performance issues.
+You'll also get maps of your processes, enriched with data and metrics to recognize performance issues.
 Example processes include *accounts receivable* and *order-to-cash*.

+Explore the topics in this documentation for business scenarios, tutorials, guided procedures, and videos.

 ## Benefits of using process mining capabilities